LabTranslationalArchitectomics/riboWaltz/README.md

 	psite_cds_list <- psite_per_cds(reads_psite_list, mm81cdna)

-  The result is a data frame as the following one
+  The result is a data frame as the following:

   |  transcript  |  l_region  |  psite_count  |
   |:------:|:------:|:------:|